2. Compilation Explained¶

 2.5.3.
 Optimize for Space (opt_for_space=true)¶

-is specified, the compiler will try to compress NPU layer data to reduce the read-only data size.
+is specified, the compiler tries to compress NPU layer data to reduce the read-only data size.

-However, this could introduce a slight increase in the model’s inference latency.
+However, such compression can introduce a slight increase in the model’s inference latency.

 2.6.
 Mapping Between tvmc Command-Line Options and Tiny ML ModelMaker Arguments¶